barleto/RVMON/README.md

 This project was made as a substitute for GRMON3, since it cannot work properly with Risc-V ISA.

+As of now, RVMON only initializes DDR2 memory controller at start-up.
+Other controllers may be added in the future.

+Feel free to use and extend RVMON as you wish.

 ## Requirements

 You need Python3, with the following oython3 libs installed: